 Scharff C., Rene V., Schoepp J. G., Shah N. K. and Greenberg A., 2017, Exploring Mobile Device Literacy in Senegal, 2017 IEEE Global Humanitarian Technology Conference, IEEE.

-This platform has been approved by Kenya Institute of Curriculum Development and has advisors from the Ministry of Education, and it has also partnered with Kenya Primary School Headteacher Association to develop it.
+This platform has been approved by the Kenya Institute of Curriculum Development and has advisors from the Ministry of Education, and it has also partnered with Kenya Primary School Headteacher Association to develop it.

-Impact studies have been done in 2012 and 2014 found out that use of Eneza Education increased students’ test scores by around 9 points, out of a maximum of 500, more than students who do not use the platform.
+Impact studies have been done in 2012 and 2014 found out that the use of Eneza Education increased students’ test scores by around 9 points, out of a maximum of 500, more than students who do not use the platform.

 In context photographs (0)